The Parkinsons (band): History

 Pinto left the band in 2003, with the band's songwriter Torpedo taking over on vocals, and new guitarist Jet and drummer Eric Baconstrip added.
 The same year, Pinto was involved in a re-creation of The Cramps' infamous 1978 performance at the Napa Mental Institute in California, taking on the role of Lux Interior in the show at London's Institute of Contemporary Arts.
 The band split up in 2005, but reformed with Pinto in 2006 for a gig to celebrate 10 years of one of their favourite venues, the Dirty Water Club in North London.

 The Parkinsons reformed in 2011 for some concerts.
 In July 2012 they played in the Optimus Alive! festival and in September they released a new album, Back to Life.

 A feature-length documentary about The Parkinsons was released in 2015.
-It covered some of their story and featured previously unseen footage of the band and entourage, from their earliest gigs in Camden through to their sets at Glastonbury and Fuji Rock Festival.
-Although not completely accurate as to the story of the band, which was far better, interesting and hardcore, the director wanted to make a "feel good" film so everyone could watch it.
+It covered their story and featured previously unseen footage of the band and entourage, from their earliest gigs in Camden through to their sets at Glastonbury and Fuji Rock Festival.
 The film received great critical acclaim.
 It won Best Documentary at Muvi Lisboa, and featured amongst the top five films of the year in Vive Le Rock magazine's end-of-year review, as well as being nominated for music film of the year in their annual awards event.